zstumgoren/gentle-intro-to-sql/docs/part1/importing-data.rst

 Click OK and the data should import into a new table called ``contributors_temp``.

-   Note that DB Browser is doing a bit of magic here.
+   Note that *DB Browser* is doing a bit of magic here.
 We didn't have to manually define the ``contributors_temp`` table.
-Instead, *DB Browser* simply created a table with column names matching our field headers, autoamtically set the column data types to ``TEXT``, and inserted the rows for us.
+Instead, *DB Browser* simply created a table with column names matching our field headers, automatically set the column data types to ``TEXT``, and inserted the rows for us.

 Now that we loaded our temporary table, we're ready to copy the new rows